iusethemouse/deep-abstractions/README.md

 ---

-This work is part of my Master thesis, a partical goal of which is to produce an open-source GUI tool that aims to mitigate usability and approachability problems related to using deep abstraction methods.
+This work is part of my Master thesis, a partial goal of which is to produce an open-source GUI tool that aims to mitigate usability and approachability problems related to using deep abstraction methods.

 This repository contains the implementation of a KNIME extension, "Deep Abstractions of CRNs", which uses [Tellurium](https://github.com/sys-bio/tellurium) and [PyTorch](https://github.com/pytorch/pytorch) as the backend, and [KNIME Analytics Platform](https://github.com/knime/knime-core) as the frontend.